New England Public Radio Facts and FAQs

 WFCR transmits with 13,000 watts from Pelham, Massachusetts (about 5.5 miles east of Amherst).
 Our five stations in the Berkshires (which are in a special category called “translator stations”) are limited by regulation to low power, and use from 10 to 250 watts depending on their location.
 Our station in Deerfield, WNNZ-FM, has 100 watts.

-Can AM 640 all-news WNNZ increase its power – especially at night?
+Can AM 640, the NEPR News Network increase its power – especially at night?

 The power level of WNNZ, and the shape or “directionality” of its signal, are also fixed by the FCC.
 WNNZ runs with 50,000 watts in the daytime, pointing northwest from Westfield, Massachusetts – that’s a very powerful AM signal.
 But when the sun is down, it transmits with only 1000 watts.
 Most AM stations reduce power or go off the air at sunset — this was set by the FCC early in the history of AM radio because signals in that band travel through the atmosphere differently when the sun is down than when it’s up.

-How can I improve reception of AM 640 all-news WNNZ?
+How can I improve reception of AM 640 the NEPR News Network?

 As with FM, a good antenna helps.
 The online catalogue company C. Crane has some AM antennas on its list.